Search other articles

-- Every hour, get up from your desk and put one thing away (either before or after you refill your water glass and take a short walk), or spend 5 minutes at the end of each day organizing.
-You may find that 5 minutes happily leads to 10 or more as you feel successful.
+- Every hour, get up from your desk and put one thing away (either before or after you refill your water glass and take a short walk), or spend five minutes at the end of each day organizing.
+You may find that five minutes happily leads to 10 or more as you feel successful.

 - Ask your family and friends for their support and ideas for increasing your skills.